 Having employee shareholder status means you do not have entitlement to the employment rights of:

-The tax free shares are also exempt from Capital Gains Tax upon disposal.
+The tax free shares in employee shareholder schemes are also exempt from Capital Gains Tax upon disposal.
 But, other tax rules apply to employee shareholders when buying and selling shares.

-Note: HM Revenue and Customs has further information.
+Note: HM Revenue and Customs provides further information on tax when you sell shares.
 Read their guidance when considering the employee shareholder employment status.

 All individuals can apply for an employee shareholder job in their employer's company.
 But, employers cannot force their existing employees to become employee shareholders.
 Thus, an employee does not have to accept a change to an employment contract unless they want to.

 Note: Jobcentre Plus cannot force people claiming Jobseeker's Allowance to apply for an employee shareholder job.

 All employers must follow specific rules if they offer a change in status to their employees.
 Read the HMRC guide for further clarity on employment shareholder status.

 Employment Status of Employee Shareholders in the United Kingdom